hpamanji/terraform-zero-to-hero-course/README.md

-# Terraform Zero to Mastery : The compelte begineer to expert guide
+# Terraform Zero to Mastery : The compelte beginner to expert guide

 ## Welcome to Terraform Zero to Mastery!